Developing an OPS Application

 In this tutorial we will use an example application, a simple 2D iterative Laplace equation solver.

 Note: The following tutorial details the step-by-step approach for using OPS for Laplace (C version) application development.
-Similar step-by-step approach is also followed for the Laplace Fortran version and can be found at OPS/apps/fortran/laplace2dtutorial.
+A similar step-by-step approach is also followed for the Laplace Fortran version and can be found at OPS/apps/fortran/laplace2dtutorial.

 The original code begins with initializing the data arrays used in the calculation: